 During a time of great uncertainty and change, many companies are struggling with how to take care of their people and keep their businesses operating.

 What companies can do: In times of crisis, it is a company’s responsibility to help employees thrive.
 This includes many things: ensuring employees are safe at work, giving them access to the tools and resources they need to do their jobs, prioritizing employee wellbeing, and communicating honestly, accurately, and frequently.
-Organizations are taking the necessary steps: 92% of companies took appropriate actions to make sure their employees were safe at work.
+Organisations are taking the necessary steps: 92% of companies took appropriate actions to make sure their employees were safe at work.
 Video communication from senior leaders nearly doubled.
 The number of flexible leave policies increased 95%.
 Now is the time to make employees your most important asset.
 Take care of their needs, help them stay connected in a time of physical disconnection, and show appreciation for their work and efforts, especially those on the front line.
 If you take care of your people, they will take care of your business.

 This means we need to understand how employees are feeling and what they want from work.
 Here the 5 culture trends for 2020 (as they existed before the pandemic):